DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 - Master mode should be NAV
 - For all master modes that are to be updated, the current format selected on the left and right MFDs may not be whatever format is mapped to OSB 12
-- The HOTAS DOGFIGHT switch `Cycle` command in DCS must be bound to the hotkey specified in the DCSWE preferences
+- The HOTAS DOGFIGHT switch `Cycle` command in DCS must be bound to the same hotkey specified in the DCSWE preferences
 - DCS must be in the foreground so that it can recieve key presses